godatadriven/taster-sessions/README.md

 *Link any sessions here.
 EG:*

-This repository has been developed for the [Data Science with Python Taster Session](https://pages.xebia.com/data-science-with-python-foundation-webinar?) on 17th March 2020.
+This repository has been developed for the [Advanced Data Science with Python Taster Session](https://hubs.li/H0MYVgH0) on 17th March 2020.

 ## Contacts